Karpman-Consulting/OS-229RPDGenerator/README.md

 ## Steps to run the OpenStudio-229RPDGenerator on a OpenStudio model (.osm)

-### 1. Create the empty Compliance Parameter csv
+### 1. Create the Compliance Parameter CSV
-Where  `filename.osm` is the OpenStudio model to process, this command will generate a csv named in the format `filename-empty.csv` which contains all the compliance parameters that may be applicable to the model with their initial values set according to any values which may be stored in OS:AdditionalProperties.
+Where  `filename.osm` is the OpenStudio model to process, this command will generate a CSV named in the format `filename-empty.csv` which contains all the compliance parameters that may be applicable to the model with their initial values set according to any values which may be stored in OS:AdditionalProperties.

-Sample command to create a csv file of the OpenStudio model's compliance parameters:
+Sample command to create a CSV file of the OpenStudio model's compliance parameters:

-`python .\createOSRulesetProjectDescription.py create_cp_csv --openstudio_model_path "./test_files/Test_E1.osm" --weather_file_name "USA_CO_Denver.Intl.AP.725650_TMYx.epw" --convert_input_format_exe_path "C:\EnergyPlusV24-2-0\ConvertInputFormat.exe"`

-Where:
+`openstudio229 create_csv --openstudio_model "./tests/Test_E1.osm" --weather_file "USA_CO_Denver.Intl.AP.725650_TMYx.epw" --convert_input_format_exe "C:\EnergyPlusV24-2-0\ConvertInputFormat.exe"`

+Arguments:
-`--openstudio_model_path` is the path to the openstudio model, i.e. `"./test_files/Test_E1.osm"`.
-Path can be absolute or relative
+`--openstudio_model` is the path to the OpenStudio model, i.e. `"./tests/Test_E1.osm"`.
+Path can be absolute or relative to base_dir

-`--weather_file_name` is the name of the weather file within the Weather directory (the Weather folder is a sibling to the OpenStudio model), i.e. `"USA_CO_Denver.Intl.AP.725650_TMYx.epw"`

-`--convert_intput_format_exe_path` is the path to the EnergyPlus utility ConvertInputFormat, i.e. `"C:\EnergyPlusV24-2-0\ConvertInputFormat.exe"`
+`--weather_file` is the path to the weather file, i.e. `"USA_CO_Denver.Intl.AP.725650_TMYx.epw"`.
+Path can be absolute or relative to a "weather" folder in base_dir

+`--base_dir` (optional) is the absolute path to a directory where the analysis will be performed and files will be created.
+Default is the current working directory.

+`--convert_input_format_exe_path` is the absolute path to ConvertInputFormat.exe.
+Default is `"C:\EnergyPlusV24-2-0\ConvertInputFormat.exe"`

 ### 2. Complete the Compliance Parameter csv

-Enter values for compliance parameters that are applicable to your model, and save the csv file.
+Enter values in the last column for compliance parameters that are applicable to your model, and save the CSV file with a different filename to prevent the file from being overwritten if you ever decide to repeat Step 1.

-### 3. Run the command
+### 3. Create the RPD file

-If successful this command will produce a validated rpd.json of the OpenStudio model and the compliance parameter values entered in step 2.
+This command will merge data from the CSV to produce the RPD file associated with the OpenStudio model and will validate the RPD file against the schema.

-`python .\createOSRulesetProjectDescription.py create_rpd --openstudio_model_path "./test_files/Test_E1.osm" --weather_file_name "USA_CO_Denver.Intl.AP.725650_TMYx.epw" --csv_file_path "xx"`
+`openstudio229 create_rpd --openstudio_model "./tests/Test_E1.osm" --csv_file "./tests/Test_E1/run/Test_E1-filled.csv"`

 Where:
-`--openstudio_model_path` is the path to the openstudio model, i.e. `"./test_files/Test_E1.osm"`.
-Path can be absolute or relative
+`--openstudio_model` is the path to the OpenStudio model, i.e. `"./tests/Test_E1.osm"`.
+Path can be absolute or relative to base_dir

-`--weather_file_name` is the name of the weather file within the Weather directory (the Weather folder is a sibling to the OpenStudio model), i.e. `"USA_CO_Denver.Intl.AP.725650_TMYx.epw"`

-`--csv_file_path,` the absolute path to the csv file that was saved in Step 2, i.e. `"C:\Users\AntonSzilasi\Documents\OpenStudio20RPD20Generator\Test_E1\run\Test_E1.csv"`
+`--csv_file,` is the path to the CSV file that was saved in Step 2, i.e. `"./tests/Test_E1/run/Test_E1-filled.csv"`.
+Path can be absolute or relative to base_dir

+`--base_dir` (optional) is the absolute path to a directory where the analysis will be performed and files will be created.
+Default is the current working directory.

 ### Development